GAS 4.00 new features

 Important:

-This page covers only those new features introduced with the Genero Application Server version specified in the page title.
+This page covers only those new features introduced with the Genero Application Server (GAS) version specified in the page title.
 Check prior new features pages if you migrate from an earlier version.
-Make sure to also read the upgrade guide corresponding to this Genero version.
+Make sure to also read the upgrade guide corresponding to this version.

 Corresponding upgrade guide: GAS 4.00 upgrade guide.